B2B PR Agency Guide: What B2B Public Relations Delivers in 2026

 In-house makes sense when PR is a core, ongoing function of your business and you have enough volume to keep a dedicated person or team fully occupied.
 The trade-off is cost, limited media relationships compared to an established agency, and the challenge of backfilling when someone leaves.

-Agency makes sense when you need immediate access to established media relationships, specialized expertise, or a level of output that a single in-house hire cannot deliver.
-The trade-off is less institutional knowledge of your business and the reality that you are one of multiple clients competing for attention.
+Agency makes sense when you need immediate access to established media relationships, specialized expertise, or a level of output a single in-house hire cannot deliver.
+The trade-off is less institutional knowledge of your business and the reality you are one of multiple clients competing for attention.

 Hybrid is increasingly common and often the most effective model.
 An in-house PR manager or communications director owns strategy, institutional knowledge, and internal relationships, while an agency provides media relationships, execution bandwidth, and specialist expertise.
 The in-house person manages the agency and keeps them accountable.